qprichard/widis/README.md

 |POST|/couriers/unload|{ id: number, load: number }| Courier|
 |POST|/couriers/lookup|{ capacity_required: number }| [Courier, Courier, ...]|

-### Stop the application

-Once your application is up, you can stop it with `docker-compose down -rmi all`
+Once your application is up, you can stop it with `docker-compose down -rmi all`.

+### Start development environment

+To start development environment you will need to start mysql container on local.
+It will run on the port 3307 of your localhost.

+run `docker-compose -f ./docker-compose-mysql.yaml up -d` then `npm run start:dev`

+You can access to the application on http://localhost:3000.

+To stop mysql run `docker-compose -f ./docker-compose-mysql.yaml up --rmi all`

 ### improvements & possibilities